2018 Student Achievements

 Deayne Johnson (2013-2014 academic year) Selected as a recipient of the Chantal and Tommy Bagwell Scholarship and awarded $5000.

-Ellen Winant (March 2013) Poster on her survey of the distribution of Elimia spp. in Etowah River basin tributaries at the Freshwater Mollusk Conservation Society Symposium; Guntersville, AL.
+March 2013 — Ellen Winant presented a poster on her survey of the distribution of Elimia spp. in Etowah River basin tributaries at the Freshwater Mollusk Conservation Society Symposium in Guntersville, AL.

-Eric Duncan (April 11, 2013) “Use of the Granier Thermal Dissipation Probe (TDP) method to gain insight into species specific water use in a mature mixed forest stand in North Western Atlanta, GA”, Association of Southeastern Biologists; West Virginia.
+April 11, 2013 — Eric Duncan presented a poster“Use of the Granier Thermal Dissipation Probe (TDP) method to gain insight into species specific water use in a mature mixed forest stand in North Western Atlanta, GA” at the Association of Southeastern Biologists; West Virginia.

-Stephanie D. Larson (May 2013) Poster on her research on Lrp Protein from Pseudomonas aeruginosa at the American Society for Microbiolgy General Meeting in Denver, Colorado.
+May 2013 — Stephanie D. Larson presented a poster of her research on Lrp Protein from Pseudomonas aeruginosa at the American Society for Microbiolgy General Meeting in Denver, Colorado.

-Brittany Moore (2013) "Vocalization across contexts in captive chimpanzees (Pan troglodytes)" was a finalist for best student poster at the American Society of Primatologists meeting in San Juan, Puerto Rico.
+2013 — Brittany Moore research poster "Vocalization across contexts in captive chimpanzees (Pan troglodytes)" was a finalist for best student poster at the American Society of Primatologists meeting in San Juan, Puerto Rico.

 2012 Student Achievements

-Stephanie D. Larson (October 2012) Poster on her research on Lrp Protein from Pseudomonas aeruginosa at the Annual Meeting of the Southeastern Branch of the American Society for Microbiology; Athens, GA.
+October 2012 — Stephanie D. Larson presented a poster of her research on Lrp Protein from Pseudomonas aeruginosa at the Annual Meeting of the Southeastern Branch of the American Society for Microbiology; Athens, GA.